kurttheviking/agileid-py/README.md

 python -m unittest discover tests
 ```

-Each test file provides a test case for a specific method, which can be executed in isolation if needed:
+Each test file provides a test case for a specific method.
+To run a test case in isolation:

 ```
 cd tests